Focus of Practice

 By Tanner Clinic staff

-What one simple habit will prevent what’s called the worst pain ever?
+hat one simple habit will prevent what’s been called the worst pain ever?
 We’re talking roll-on-the-floor, get-me-to-the-ER type of pain.

 Drink up.
 Yep, that’s it.
 Drink more fluid.
 That’s what Dr. James Reynolds calls the main practice to prevent kidney stones.